Ophiase/Oracle-Consensus/documentation/README.md

 We consider 3 societies (A, B, C) and 10 oracles with 5 from A, 3 from B, and 2 from C.

-It is assumed that oracles from different societies can use different algorithms.
+It is assumed that oracles from different societies can use different algorithms. \
+More precisely, we expect that society do not use the same sources of informations for its oracles. \
+If a source of information get hacked, we want to have an on-chain certificate that only a sub part of \
+the oracles coming from a society are corrupted.

 ## Unimodal Modeling